What is the Uyghur Genocide?

 Women are sterilised to prevent a new generation of Uyghurs from ever being born.
 Rape and torture are common in the camps.
 Outside the camps, Uyghur women and girls are forced to marry Han Chinese men.
 Nearly 1 million children have been removed from families and sent to state “boarding schools.”

-Mosques, ancient Islamic shrines and Muslim graveyards are bulldozed.
+Mosques, ancient shrines and Muslim graveyards are bulldozed.
 Muslims are forced to drink alcohol, eat pork or break their fast during Ramadan.
 The Uyghur language is banned.

 Daily life is an Orwellian nightmare of constant surveillance.
 The Chinese Government uses advanced digital surveillance and racial profiling software to track every move Uyghurs make.